 \abstract{Crowdsourcing systems have been used to accumulate massive amounts of labeled data for applications such as computer vision and natural language processing.
 However, because crowdsourced labeling is inherently dynamic and uncertain, developing a technique that can work in most situations is extremely challenging.
-In this paper, we propose a novel method called ``crowd-certain'', which provides an improved aggregation of labels for both crowdsourcing and ensemble learning scenarios.
+This paper, introduces a novel method called ``crowd-certain'', which provides an improved aggregation of labels for both crowdsourcing and ensemble learning scenarios.
 The proposed method uses the consistency of the annotators versus a trained classifier to determine a reliability score for each annotator.
-The experimental results show that the proposed technique generates a reliability score that closely follows the annotator's degree of reliability.
-Experiments performed on a variety of crowdsourcing datasets indicate that the proposed method outperforms prior methods in terms of accuracy, with improvement over all investigated benchmarks (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene), particularly when few annotators are available.}
+The experimental results conducted on multiple crowdsourcing datasets show that the proposed technique generates a reliability score that closely follows a set of reference values representing the annotator's degree of reliability, and outperforms prior methods (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene), in terms of accuracy, particularly when few annotators are available.}

 \keywords{Supervised learning, crowdsourcing, confidence score, soft weighted majority voting, label aggregation, annotator quality, error rate estimation, multi-class classification, ensemble learning, uncertainty measurement}